ilpropheta/see/README.md

 * Stateless functions could be referenced instead of copied (e.g. it's possible to create a sort of `BinaryOpEvaluator` which references `BinaryFunction` instead of copying it)
 * More information on errors
 * Vector types

+## Why "see"?

+You may think "See stands for Simple Expression Evaluator".
+It's the half of the truth: you know I always name my github repo with Roman words and this time I was no less so...See also means "See!
+Non ci credo!" that is "I don't believe you!".
+The more "e" you use, the more enphasis you get!
+For example "Seeeee" is stronger than "Seee".